 - Following Directions: Hide coffee beans somewhere in the house.
 Then practice giving directions on how to find them.
 Practice concepts such as turn left and right, forward, backward, under and/or above.
 Take turns giving directions with your child.

 - Math Vocab: The vocabulary and language level of math class can be quite difficult.
-With our coffee beans, practice the concepts "more" and "less" by deciding which piles of coffee have more.
+With our coffee beans, practice the concepts "more" and "less" by deciding which piles of coffee have more or less.
 Work on taking away and adding (i.e., I have 10 coffee beans, if I took 2 away, how many do I have left?).

-- Categorization: Coffee is a drink, it is brown, it is hard, and it smells so good!
+- Categorization: Coffee is a drink, it is brown, and it smells so good!
 See if you can find 5-10 more objects that fit into those categories.